mapr-demos/mapr-db-hive-connector-sample/doc/tutorials/001-hive-connector-cli.md

 </details>

-1. To parce JSON table for our example, we will use JSON SerDe (serializer/deserializer).
+1. To parse JSON table for our example, we will use JSON SerDe (serializer/deserializer).
    We have to add SerDe jar as a resource to the class path.

-If we do not explicitly bundle SerDe jar for JSON we get RuntimeException as below.
+   If we do not explicitly bundle SerDe jar for JSON we get RuntimeException as shown below.

    <details>